aetperf/aetperf.github.io/_posts/2021-01-20-Benford's-law-and-the-population-of-french-cities.md

 </p>

-Also the second-digit distribution is not uniform, it is less uneven than the first-digit one.
+Although the second-digit distribution is not uniform, it is less uneven than the first-digit one.

 Now we store the second digit and compute the probability of occurence :